What Is Considered Low Income in Michigan? 2026 Senior Guide

 Nearly 70% of seniors will need some form of long-term care services in their later years.
 The Administration for Community Living estimates that 69% of people who turned 65 in 2020 will require care throughout their remaining lifetime.
 The federal poverty level defines low income as $15,650 annually for a single person and $32,150 for a family…

-Michigan defines low income partly by federal poverty levels, $15,650 annually for a single person and $32,150 for a family of four in 2025.
-But these numbers tell only part of the story.
-Income thresholds shift based on household size, where you live, and your family members' ages, which directly determines whether you qualify for assistance.
+The starting point is the federal poverty level, which in 2025 sits at $15,650 a year for a single person and $32,150 for a family of four.
+But those figures tell only part of the story.
+The real thresholds shift with your household size, where in the state you live, and your family members' ages, and where you land decides which assistance programs you can reach.

 In 2025, Michigan's low income thresholds determine who qualifies for benefits and which assistance programs are available.
 Seniors who earn above the limits still have options.